giscus/giscus/CONTRIBUTING.md

 GitHub's API for Discussions is currently only available through the GraphQL API, which currently requires authentication for all requests.
-With the way giscussions works, you'll need to create a GitHub App in order to get it running on your machine.
-This makes contributing to giscussions a bit tricky.
+With the way giscus works, you'll need to create a GitHub App in order to get it running on your machine.
+This makes contributing to giscus a bit tricky.

-For some of giscussions' features, you can use your personal access token (PAT) to authenticate with GitHub.
+For some of giscus' features, you can use your personal access token (PAT) to authenticate with GitHub.

 I haven't been able to write a thorough guide on this, but you can try to